Sanctions and AML: how firms can keep up with evolving regimes

 An understanding of the corporate structure and those with beneficial ownership and control of an end customer is central to building this picture and understanding what lies behind a company.

-Going a step beyond the unwrapping of the corporate structure in question, another key stage in the process is identifying and analysing sanctions risk, which, thanks to automation technology, can also be done to considerable effect.
+Going a step beyond the unwrapping of the corporate structure in question, another key stage in the process is identifying and analyzing sanctions risk, which, thanks to automation technology, can also be done to considerable effect.

 According to a client’s risk-based approach, Encompass is able to screen individuals and entities against preferred suppliers of PEP (Politically Exposed Persons) and sanctions data.
 The level of screening is determined by a client’s internal policy requirements, and our data integrations mean that existing trusted sources can continue to be used.